freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 ## Using goto, continue, etc.

-This is an usual discussion among programmers, just like global variables, these types of statements are usually considered bad practice.
+This is a usual discussion among programmers.
+Just like global variables, these types of statements are usually considered bad practice.
 They are considered bad because they lead to ["spaghetti code"](https://en.wikipedia.org/wiki/Spaghetti_code).
 When we program we want a linear flow, when using those statements the flow is modified and lead to a "twisted and tangled" flow.